WolfgangKurz/Select-JS/README.md

 select-js-editable | Droplist will be changed to text input element.
 Caution!
-Cannot back to select element. select-js-autofilter | Options will be filtered automatically by input value. `Editable only.` select-js-customfilter | Options will be filtered (or display something new) by user function. `Editable only.`
+Cannot back to select element. select-js-autofilter | Options will be filtered automatically by input value. `Editable only.` select-js-customfilter | Options will be filtered (or display something new) by user function. `Editable only.` select-js-global | Droplist will share list element, and it added to body dom element.

 On `select-js-editable`, you can use some attributes for design.